mmelonas/pwsh1/README.md

 2. PowerShell installed, which is only needed to be installed on Linux systems.

+3. Check the Set-MyVariables PowerShell variables for credentials and servers you may want to manually input.

-3. run the ./jedi/PowerShell/PS1Scripts/Start-MyApps.ps1 script
+4. run the ./jedi/PowerShell/PS1Scripts/Start-MyApps.ps1 script
 ---
 **NOTE**